“Average is boring and that is not going to be me.” - Madiha Ahmed

-To transform lives through education and economic empowerment, using mindfulness and storytelling to increase impact and create a ripple effect.
-To strive for a Better Me, a Better India and Better World.
+To transform lives through education and entrepreneurship using the power of technology and psychology, to strive for a Better Me, Better Families, a Better India and Better World.

 So what is it that drives me to say what I say, to do what I do, to be who I am-every single day ?